everscale-org/docs/src/develop/web-frontend/interact-ever-wallet.md

 sidebar_position: 3
 ---

-# Interact with Ever wallet
+# How to interact with Ever wallet

 ## Introduction